What is the Shadow Board Programme®?

 The Shadow Board Programme® is a highly successful programme which has, to date, supported hundreds of senior aspirant leaders in both the NHS and wider healthcare system.
 It offers them real life experience of operating as an Executive Director within an organisation or system in a safe and developmental space.

-The Shadow Board Programme® is delivered ‘in situ’ by offering all participants the opportunity to tackle ‘current’ board agenda items.
-It provides participants with a unique insight and exploration of life as an Executive Board member, and in turn offers the organisation or system greater thought diversity into current and real life issues.
+The programme is delivered within an organisation or system and offers the opportunity to establish a ‘shadow board’ which operates within the existing governance structures and provides participants with a unique insight and exploration of life as an Executive Board member, and in turn offers the organisation or system greater thought diversity into current and real life issues.

 The programme enables participants to implement and embed their learning in a safe space to gain experience of what it is really like to be an Executive Director.
 However, this is not simply role-play!
-This is experiential learning at its finest to help support new ways of working and of being an Executive.
+This is experiential learning at its finest to develop and engage future senior leaders, increase diversity of thought, create a safe space to ‘explore and be curious’ and create an engaging culture help support new ways of working .
 It brings to life not only the taught content, but also an understanding of the nuances, power, influence, dynamics, and responsibilities of being an Executive Director.

 The Shadow Board Programme step by step overview: